Marco Fabbri

 Marco Fabbri (born 2 February 1988) is an Italian ice dancer.
-With his skating partner, Charlène Guignard, he is a two-time World medalist, a two-time European champion (2023–24), a two-time European bronze medalist (2019, 2022), a three-time Grand Prix Final medalist, a 13-time Grand Prix medalist, and seven-time Italian national champion (2019–25).
+With his skating partner, Charlène Guignard, he is the 2026 Olympic Games team event bronze medalist, a two-time World medalist, a six-time European medalist (including three gold), a four-time Grand Prix Final medalist, a 13-time Grand Prix medalist, and eight-time Italian national champion (2019–26).
 The two are also eight-time Lombardia Trophy champions, two-time Golden Spin of Zagreb champions, and eight-time Italian national silver medalists.
 They represented Italy at the 2014, 2018, and 2022 Winter Olympics.

 Personal life

 Marco Fabbri was born on 2 February 1988 in Milan, Italy.
 He is the elder brother of Italian ice dancer Andrea Fabbri.
 He and Guignard have been in a relationship since 2009.

 Career

 Early career

 Fabbri began learning to skate in 1995.
 He won Italy's novice ice dancing title with Stefania Berton but then concentrated on singles from 2001 to 2007.
 As a single skater, he won two junior national titles and three senior national medals – bronze in 2004 and 2005 and silver in 2007.
 Deciding to return to ice dancing, he teamed up with Paola Amati and won the 2009 junior national bronze medal.
 He also competed with Francesca Mangini.